What do IQ OQ and PQ mean and why are they critical in Pharmaceutical Manufacturing?

 So we use the IQ OQ PQ process to:

-- Help prevent installation, operational and performance errors from happening.
+- Prevent installation, operational and performance errors.

 Who does the qualification?